nicklockwood/SwiftFormat/README.md

 SwiftFormat includes over 50 rules, and new ones are added all the time.
 An up-to-date list can be found in [Rules.md](https://github.com/nicklockwood/SwiftFormat/blob/master/Rules.md) along with documentation for how they are used.

-The list of rules can also be displayed within the command-line app using the `--rules` argument.
+The list of available rules can be displayed within the command-line app using the `--rules` argument.
 Rules can be either enabled or disabled.
 Most are enabled by default.
 Disabled rules are marked with "(disabled)" when displayed using `--rules`.

+You can use the `--ruleinfo [rule_name]` command to get information about a specific rule.
+Pass a comma-delimited list of rule names to get information for multiple rules at once, or use `--ruleinfo` with no argument for info on all rules.

 You can disable rules individually using `--disable` followed by a list of one or more comma-delimited rule names, or enable opt-in rules using `--enable` followed by the rule names: